-PDF: https://ospota.org/wp-content/uploads/2023/01/OSPOTA-Summary-2023-Fill-In.pdf.
+PDF: https://ospota.org/wp-content/uploads/2024/02/OSPOTA-Summary-2024-FILL-IN.pdf.
 You can fill in the PDF online, then save it using the format of <YOUR CALL>.pdf, and e-mail it to us along with your Cabrillo file.

-So my summary sheet file might look like this: WG8X.pdf, or WG8X.txt.
+So my summary sheet file might look like this: WG8X.pdf.
 We'll even accept .jpg, or .png files for the summary sheet.